 OverconsumptionAn addiction to information that consumes much of your time, potentially damaging your results in real life in areas such as employment, social relationships, community involvement and personal fulfillment.

 Social FulfillmentConsuming mostly information about people, including people you know and/or celebrities.
-Fulfills social desires potentially at the cost of developing real relationships with the people around you.People who feel driven to know about the news and the hot topics of the day.
+Fulfills social desires potentially at the cost of developing real relationships with the people around you.driven to know about the news and the hot topics of the day.

 CampaignersThose who are on a mission to change people's minds about something who consume information in order to debate and convert people to their way of thinking.